angry-bender/angry-bender.github.io/_posts/2023-09-18-SIEM-On-The-Cheap-Using-Sqlite-For-Data-Analysis.md

 ![ExecuteSQL](/img/sql/select.png)

-`WHERE <Column Name> <Conditon> <Search Syntax>` - A condition to match on or search for, As CSV defaults to a datatype of strings, we can use the LIKE condition to search for text with `%` used as a wildcard
+`WHERE <Column Name> <Conditon> <Search Syntax>` - A condition to match on or search for, As CSV defaults to a datatype of strings, we can use the LIKE condition to search for text with `%` used as a wildcard.
+Multiple LIKE values can be used with `IN ("A","B","C")` as the <condition>

 ![ExecuteSQL](/img/sql/where.png)